 So what is a timber frame home?
-Timber frames are beautiful energy efficient homes that feature warm exposed wooden beams.
-Timbers can be used as the structural integrity of the home or they can be used as decorative accents to create a pop of wood.
-Often the beauty of the wood is what draws people into wanting to build a Davis Frame Home.
+They are beautiful, energy-efficient homes that feature warm exposed wooden beams.
+These exposed beams or timbers are designed to be the structural integrity of the home but also serve as nice visual accents.
+In fact, conventionally built homes will oftentimes incorporate decorative, not structural, timbers to create a pop of wood in the home.
+Often the beauty of the wood draws people into wanting to build a Davis Frame Home.
 Sounds nice, right?

-But, we do sometimes receive prospects that like the idea of timber frame, but they think it’s too much wood and often perceive it to be maybe a little too rustic.
-Others, label a timber frame as a log home.
-However, we like to think of timber framing as a less rustic option and how much wood you add, is really up to you!
+Natural wood accents are nice, but some people like the idea of timber frame but think too much wood is too rustic.
+Others label a timber frame as a log home.
+However, we like to think of timber framing as a more versatile and a less rustic option to a log home.
+And how much wood you add, is really up to you!

-As you can see, there are many design options to consider when building a wooden home.
-We can help you design a home that is as modern as you would like or as rustic as you would like.
+As you can see, there are many design options to consider when building a timber frame home.
+We can help you design a home that is as modern or as rustic as you would like.
 We will get you started and your finishing touches will finish your home in just the style you want.
-Let us help you discover your style!
+Let us help you to find your perfect style.

-We would love to learn more about your new home project and encourage you to give us a call at 800.636.0993 to brainstorm with you on your new home ideas!
-Whether you are looking for an elaborate timber frame, minimal timber frame or no timber frame whatsoever, we can help!
-We hope you enjoyed our blog post on modernizing timber frame.
+We would love to learn more about your new home project and encourage you to call us at 800.636.0993 to brainstorm your new home ideas.
+Whether you are looking for an elaborate timber frame, minimal timber frame, or no timber frame, we can help!